vedi/knowledge-base/src/documents/samples/supersonic.html.md

 1. Combine 2 or 3 Video ad networks for increased coverage.<br> Working with a single provider could lead to inventory problems where there are no ads available.

-2. Adding <a href="/unity/grow/grow_gettingstarted/" target="_blank">SOOMLA GROW</a> will allow your users to backup their balances and will give you more tools to analyze their behavior.
+2. Adding <a href="/unity/grow/grow_gettingstarted/" target="_blank">GROW</a> will allow your users to backup their balances and will give you more tools to analyze their behavior.